lambdaxymox/bookworm/README.md

 ```

 ## Uninstallation
-Should you decide you no longer want to use `bookworm` on your system.
-You can remove it via `pip` in terminal or command line.
+Should you decide you no longer want to use `bookworm` on your system, you can remove it via `pip` in terminal or command line.
 ```bash
 $ pip uninstall bookworm
 ```